slideflow/slideflow/docs-source/source/cellseg.rst

 The general approach for cell detection and segmentation in Slideflow is illustrated above, and will be discussed in the following sections.
 In short, the general approach is to tune the cell segmentation parameters on a single slide, use these parameters to detect cells in all of your slides, then extract cell images at these locations.

-Workbench Preview
+Slideflow Studio
 *****************

 Cellpose models have several configurable parameters which will affect the quality of your segmentation masks, namely the **pretrained model** and **cell diameter**.
-The best way to determine the optimal parameters to use for your dataset is through interactive visualization using :ref:`Workbench <workbench>`.
+The best way to determine the optimal parameters to use for your dataset is through interactive visualization using :ref:`Slideflow Studio <studio>`.

-Start Workbench with Cellpose enabled by using the ``--cellpose`` flag:
+Start Studio with Cellpose enabled by using the ``--cellpose`` flag:

 .. code-block:: bash

-    python -m slideflow.workbench --cellpose
+    python -m slideflow.studio --cellpose

 Control panel
 -------------